 That’s a good question.
 Some protest that we trust textbooks and the constitution without them necessarily being 100% error-free.
 But these people are missing the point.
 No one accepts our constitution or a textbook as divinely inspired Scripture.
 We don’t grant them the same kind of authority in our lives as the Bible.
 If a textbook is wrong, we correct it.
 If the constitution is inadequate, we amend it.
 It’s not the origin of these documents that gives them even their limited authority—it’s our acceptance and affirmation of them as a society.
 Unless we’re to accept the Bible as merely a majority-ratified authority that can be amended and modified when we feel the need, the comparison is not valid.
 And this leaves us with a similar question to the one above:

-If the Bible can’t be trusted to tell us about earthly things without any error,
+If the Bible can’t be trusted to tell us about earthly things without error,

-how can we possibly trust it to tell us about heavenly things without any error?
+how can we possibly trust it to tell us about heavenly things without error?

 Can I get a witness?